alejoacosta74/eth-to-btc-proxy/README.md

 ## Features
 - A reverse-proxy is available at endpoint `/proxy` that can be used to send requests to an ethereum node (like Ganache) and log both JSON RPC request and response (usefull for debugging and testing)
-- Command line configuration can be passed as flags, environment vars or within a `.qtumproxy.env` file
+- Command line configuration can be passed as flags, environment vars or within a `.qproxy.env` file
 - JSON RPC service implementation based on *go-ethereum* rpc module.
 - QTUM rpc client implementation based on *btcd* bitcoin rpc client
 - Support for different log levels (info, trace, debug)

 ## Run tests

-Unit tests can be run with `make unit-test` (TO-DO)
+Unit tests can be run with `make unit-test`

-Integration tests can be run with `make integration-test` (TO-DO)
+Integration tests can be run with `make integration-test`

 ## TODO